emilyvertosick/Statistics-Course/docs/02-week2.md

 `pnorm(1.96)` gives 0.975 and `pnorm(-1.96)` gives 0.025.
 So 97.5% of observations are less than 1.96 standard deviations greater than the mean, and 2.5% are less than 1.96 standard deviations lower than the mean.
 In other words, 95% of observations are within 1.96 standard deviations of the mean.

+`pnorm(0.675)` gives 0.75 and `pnorm(-0.675)` gives 0.25, meaning that 50% of observations fall within approximately 2/3 of a standard deviation on either side of the mean.

+Almost all observations fall within 3 standard deviations of the mean, as shown by `pnorm(3)` and `pnorm(-3)`, which give 0.9987 and 0.0013, respectively.
+This means that 99.7% of all observations fall into this range.

 ## Assignments